bytex-solutions/snamp/docs/updating.md

 cellar                       | 3.0.3            | x         | karaf-cellar-3.0.3      | Karaf clustering
 syslog-adapter-feature       | 1.0.0            | x         | snamp                   | Syslog Adapter Karaf Feature
 ```
 Select SNAMP Resource Adapter which you want to upgrade.
-For example, you want to update `SNMP Resource Adapter`.
+Let it be `SNMP Resource Adapter`.

 The first, you should uninstall it:
 1. Go to `<snamp>/deploy` folder and delete `snmp-adapter-feature-1.0.0.kar` file
-2. Verify that SNMP Resource Adapter is uninstalled with `feature:list -i` command
+2. Make sure SNMP Resource Adapter is uninstalled with executing `feature:list -i` command

 The second, you should install a new version of SNAMP Resource Adapter:
-1. Download a new version of SNAMP Resource Adapter.
-The name of the downloaded file must have name similar to this: `snmp-adapter-feature-1.1.0.kar`
+1. Download the new version of SNAMP Resource Adapter.
+The name of the downloaded file must be similar to this: `snmp-adapter-feature-1.1.0.kar`
 2. Copy downloaded file into `<snamp>/deploy` folder.
 The folder is automatically tracked by SNAMP.
-Therefore, a new version of the component will be automatically installed into OSGi environment.
+Therefore, the new version of the component will be automatically installed into OSGi environment.
 3. Verify installation with `feature:list -i` command.
-Make sure that _snmp-adapter-feature_ is presented in the command output and its version equal to `1.1.0`:
+Make sure that _snmp-adapter-feature_ is presented in the command output and corresponding version equals to `1.1.0`:

 ```
 snmp-adapter-feature         | 1.1.0            | x         | snamp                   | SNMP Adapter Karaf Feature